qilingframework/rtfd.io/docs/ida.md

 - Start IDA Pro, click `File/Script file...` from the menu, choose the location of `qilingida.py` and the plugin will be loaded automatically.

-Once loaded, the plugin is available under "Edit->Plugins->Qiling Emulator" and popup menu.
+Once loaded, the plugin is available under "Edit->Plugins->Qiling Emulator" and pop-up menu.

 The plugin supports IDA Pro 7.x with Python3.6+.